Decoding the Ingredients List

 Whether you are buying a drugstore moisturizer or a $300 face serum from a department store, the first & final thing you should consider before purchasing it is the ingredients list.
 As important as the marketing claims on the packaging and reviews by your favorite beauty influencer or magazine seem, reading and understanding the ingredients is truly important.

-Another important reason to read the ingredients list is to ensure that the product actually does what it claims to do and is what it claims to be.
+It is important reason to read the ingredients list is to ensure that the product actually does what it claims to do and is what it claims to be.
 Unlike prescription medication, beauty and skincare are not heavily regulated, and claims such as "all-natural", "clean", and "organic", etc do not always hold true once you have read the ingredients list.

 The Order of Ingredients